flarelabs-net/vite-plugin-cloudflare/README.md

 #### Call the API from the client

 Edit `src/App.tsx` so that it includes an additional button that calls the API and sets some state.
-You can replace the file contents with the following code.
+Replace the file contents with the following code:

 ```tsx
 // src/App.tsx